bryango/flakes/README.md

 ## no home-manager

 I _do_ use home-manager but these are the temporary packages I specifically do _not_ want to keep track of.
-We are emulating the cursed `nix-env` functionality with `nix-channel`, where things are dirty yet efficient.
+We are emulating the cursed `nix-env` & `nix-channel` functionality, where things are dirty yet efficient.

 ## no `.git`

 If nix handled submodules gracefully, there would be no need for this hack.
 However, nix does not, which means that this flake needs to:

 - present itself as a `path` to nix, yet
 - be a secret git repository for efficient bookkeeping.